France–United Kingdom relations: Cultural relations

 Over the centuries, French and British art and culture have been heavily influenced by each other.
-During the 19th century, numerous French artists moved to the United Kingdom, which many of them settling in London.
+During the 19th century, numerous French artists moved to the United Kingdom, with many of them settling in London.
 These artists included Charles-François Daubigny, Claude Monet, Camille Pissarro, James Tissot and Alfred Sisley.
 This exodus would prove to have a significant influence on the development of impressionism in Britain.

 Sexual euphemisms with no link to France, such as French kissing, or French letter for a condom, are used in British English slang.
 While in French slang, the term le vice anglais refers to either BDSM or homosexuality.
 French classical music has always been popular in Britain.
 British popular music is in turn popular in France.
 English literature, in particular the works of Agatha Christie and William Shakespeare, has been immensely popular in France.
 French artist Eugène Delacroix based many of his paintings on scenes from Shakespeare's plays.
 In turn, French writers such as Molière, Voltaire and Victor Hugo have been translated numerous times into English.
 In general, most of the more popular books in either language are translated into the other.
 The same can be applied for adaptations of said books; some of which have achieved considerable critical and commercial success in both territories.
 For example, the West End production of the musical adaptation of Hugo’s novel, Les Misérables premiered in 1985 and is still running to this very day.